rpatelpj/Catan-tracker/README.md

 ## About
 This command line application was created to provide a simple method of tracking the progress of each player in a game of "Catan" by Klaus Teuber.

-Currently, only the base game is supported.
-Support for "Catan: 5-6 Player Extension" _coming soon_.
+Currently, the base game and "Catan: 5-6 Player Extension" are supported.

 ## Benefits
-* Quickly retrieve a player's victory points
+* Quickly retrieve everyone's victory points
-* Visualize distribution of dice rolls (to make sure they're fair)
+* Visualize distribution and test normality of dice rolls
+* Remind yourself of the last roll if you forget
-* Save everyone's modus operandi at the end of the game
+* _Coming Soon_: Save everyone's modus operandi at the end of the game
 * _Coming Soon_: Visualize everyone's victory points over time

 ## Prerequisites